OpenBioLink/SAFRAN/docs/source/index.rst

 Bottom Up Rule Learning), a highly-efficient approach for learning logical rules from knowledge graphs.

 .. warning::
    Currently only rules learned with the :code:`AnyBURL-RE` version are supported.
 Further information can be found at the *Previous and Special Versions* section at the  `AnyBURL Homepage <http://web.informatik.uni-mannheim.de/AnyBURL/>`__.
+You can use the version :code:`AnyBURL-JUNO`, however you have to set `ZERO_RULES_ACTIVE = false` in the properties file for learning the rules.

 .. toctree::
    :caption: Getting Started